Bianca Taylor Shows Off Her Rock-Hard Physique In Lacy Lingerie

 It appeared that the images shared throughout the week were from the same shoot, as they all showed off the same background and were tagged to the same photographer.

 Like the picture she shared late this week, Bianca often uses the viral attention she gets from these snaps to share some uplifting messages to her supporters, telling them to love their bodies and be happy with who they are.
 She also help them understand and adopt her own vegan lifestyle — often showing off the “Vegan” tattoo on her upper left thigh.
-The ink was visible in some of the racy lingerie photos that she shared in recent days.
+The ink was visible in some of the racy photos that she shared in recent days.